cgebitcoin/bitminti/ANNOUNCEMENT.md

 ## 🚀 Announcing BTC3

-I'm excited to announce the launch of **BTC3**, an independent cryptocurrency built on proven Bitcoin Core technology with modern features and accessible mining.
+I'm excited to announce the launch of **BTC3**, an independent cryptocurrency built to return power to ordinary people.

+### Why BTC3?

+**Cryptocurrency has been hijacked by the wealthy.** Bitcoin was meant to empower everyone, but today it's dominated by whales, mining corporations, and wealthy investors who squeeze out ordinary people.

+**BTC3 changes this.** No premine.
+No ICO.
+No whales.
+Just fair, accessible cryptocurrency that anyone can mine on a regular computer.

+**This is cryptocurrency for the 99%, not the 1%.**

 ### What is BTC3?